Here's The Difference Between Wanting, Needing, & Loving Somebody

 They got engaged just last year and were even planning to buy a new house together.

-“How do you know if you are still in love with someone, or if you're staying because of the familiarity?” she asked me over the phone.
+“How do you know if you are still in love with someone, or if you're staying because of the familiarity?” she asked me.

 At the time, I was pretty taken aback by her frankness.
 “Give me a moment to think about it.
 I want to give a clear answer to you,” I replied.
 And, after a minute or two of awkward silence on the phone, this is how I broke it down for her: